-The point: hoarding essential information is a layer of protection for leadership from the proverbial lower level of the traditional pyramid—but it’s an unnecessary protection.
+The point: Hoarding essential information provides a layer of protection for top leadership against the proverbial lower level of the traditional pyramid.
+But this protection is unnecessary.
 “Customer, financial, and work-process responsibility is essential to everybody’s job,” writes Block.
 “Anyone who does not want to learn these things cares little for the well-being of the larger organization.”
-By sharing information with employees, progressive leaders empower them and increase collaboration.
+By sharing information with employees, progressive leaders empower everyone and increase collaboration.

-Open information also ensures that ideas flow more freely across all levels of an organization—great ideas that may have gotten stuck at the bottom are now more likely to flourish in the open.
+Open information also ensures that ideas flow more freely across all levels of an organization.
+Great ideas that may have gotten stuck at the bottom are now more likely to flourish out in the open.

 Profit and Self-Interest vs. Purpose and Service

-In traditional models, leaders are driven by self interest: maximizing their own power, making money, generating profit, and achieving a prominent status.
-And as Block argues, many organizations’ current attitudes toward money are “healthy remnants” of direct command-and-control systems.
+In traditional models, leaders are driven by self-interest in order to maximize their own power, make money, generate profit, and achieve a prominent status.
+And, as Block argues, many organizations’ current attitudes toward money are “healthy remnants” of direct command-and-control systems.

-In the new leadership paradigm, leaders are motivated by improving the well-being of people and communities in ways that have lasting intrinsic value.
+In the new leadership paradigm, leaders are motivated by improving the well-being of people and communities in ways that have lasting, intrinsic value.
 In short, they put service to the organization or community ahead of self-interest.
-This means that profit becomes a secondary motivation to meaning or purpose—and, as studies show, this attitude not just reflected in the new generations of millennial workers.
-Boomers and Gen X-ers are not exempt from being purpose-driven; the drive for purpose increases as we age and gain more experience.
+This means that profit becomes a secondary motivation to meaning or purpose.
+This isn’t just a value held highly by millennial workers, either.
+As studies have shown, baby boomers and Gen Xers are not exempt from being purpose-driven.
+In fact, the drive for purpose actually increases as we age and gain more experience.

 Ultimately, the new leadership paradigm is driven by concepts such as service, kindness, and transparency.
-While these concepts may be deemed as “soft approaches,” there is evidence that the progressive leadership philosophies drive results.
-In fact, recent data showed that management transparency is a top factor when determining employee happiness.
-In that same survey, team play and collaboration—concepts that are rooted in purpose-driven leadership—rank as the top traits that employees love about their peers.
-Another survey found that people believe a high level of trust in their company would have a major impact on them being happier at work, doing higher-quality work, being more engaged, and staying at a company.
+Although these concepts may be deemed “soft approaches,” there is evidence that progressive leadership philosophies drive results.
+In fact, according to one employee engagement survey, management transparency is the No. 1 factor contributing to employee happiness.
+In that same survey, team play and collaboration—concepts that are rooted in purpose-driven leadership—ranked as the top traits that employees love about their peers.
+Another survey found that employee trust greatly impacts engagement, workplace happiness, work quality, and employee retention.